honeycombio/examples/golang-wiki-tracing/README.md

 ## A Note on Code Style

 The purpose of this example is to illustrate the **bare minimum necessary** to propagate and set identifiers to enable tracing on an application for consumption by Honeycomb, illustrating the steps described in the top section of this README.
+We prioritized legibility over style and intentionally resisted refactoring that would sacrifice clarity. :)

 Are you grossed out by the code?
 Fortunately, there are a number of options beyond this DIY approach: